ibm-cloud-docs/openwhisk/pkg_cloudant.md

 1. Create a trigger named `cloudantTrigger` with the `changes` feed in the package binding that you created previously.
 Including the `filter` and `query_params` functions to fire the trigger when a document is added (or modified) when the status is `new`.

-  Replace `/_/myCloudant` with the name of your package.
-This example uses a database named `test`.
+  Replace `/_/myCloudant`  of your package.
+This example uses a database that is called `test`.

   ```
   ibmcloud fn trigger create cloudantTrigger --feed /_/myCloudant/changes \ --param dbname test
   ```